alvis/presetter/packages/presetter/README.md

 You would have to run `presetter bootstrap` manually

-- after running `npm install` and `presetter bootstrap` isn't set up in the postinstall life cycle, or
+- after running `npm install` and `presetter bootstrap` isn't set up in the prepublish life cycle, or
 - [you installed a new packages via npm](https://github.com/alvis/presetter/blob/master/README.md#missing-dependent-development-packages-after-npm-install-package).

 ### Running a Life Cycle Script